lakshit07/dictionary/README.md

 Design Details
 --------------

-The basic structure used is to implement the dictionary is a *generalized suffix tree*.
-It stores each of the word in the dictionary in the form of a tree such that each suffix has a root to node path.
+The basic structure used to implement this dictionary is a *generalized suffix tree*.
+It stores each of the words in the dictionary in the form of a tree such that each suffix of every word has a root to a leaf path.

-Each word is appended with a '$' and prepended with a '#' followed by the line number on which it appears.
+Each word is prepended with a '$' and appended with a '#' followed by the line number on which it appears.
 For example, the words apple, mango, orange will be inserted into the suffix tree as $apple#1, $mango#2 and $orange#3.
+Each letter is further converted to its ascii numerical value in the actual implementation.

 A suffix tree supports substring search in general and for other operations, these special characters are used.
 * '$' helps in prefix query.
 A prefix query for string S is a substring query of $S